A big step toward perfect search

 We came up with a single prompt and asked o1 for 200 queries.
 We were careful to write this prompt once and run it once, to avoid any potential bias from prompt tuning.

-We then fed these queries to both Exa Websets and a Google Search API (serper.dev).
+We then fed these queries to Exa Websets, a Google Search API, and OpenAI's Deep Research.

-We asked gpt4o to grade both sets of results.
-For each query, gpt4o created the set of criteria required to pass. gpt4o then evaluated whether each result passed all the criteria.
-For example, when the query was "nutritional advice that experts have reversed their stance on in the last 5 years," gpt4o created these criteria and evaluated each result based on them:
+For Google and Exa, we asked gpt-4o to grade both sets of results.
+For each query, gpt-4o created the set of criteria required to pass. gpt-4o then evaluated whether each result passed all the criteria.
+For example, when the query was "nutritional advice that experts have reversed their stance on in the last 5 years," gpt-4o created these criteria and evaluated each result based on them:

-This graph below shows the percentage of matching results (i.e. results that met all criteria above) for Google vs Websets (low compute) vs Websets (high compute).
+This graph below shows the number of matching results (i.e. results that met all criteria above) for Google vs OpenAI's Deep Research vs Websets (low compute) vs Websets (high compute).

-Google APIs like serper.dev can only return max 100 results.
+Each search engine has a different result cap.
+Google can only return max 100 results.
+OpenAI's Deep Research can sometimes return more but often stops after only finding a couple dozen.
 But Websets can return as many results as you want, depending on how much compute you’re willing to spend.

-In the low compute version, we requested 100 results per query to match Google’s API.
-In the high compute version, we requested 1000 results.
-The y-axis shows the average number of results across all the queries that met the query criteria, according to gpt4o.
+In the low compute Websets version, we requested 100 results per query to match Google.
+In the high compute Websets version, we requested 1000 results.
+The y-axis shows the rough number of results across all the queries that met the query criteria.
+Note, due to compute constraints the sample size was small here, and also these search tools are changing a bit over time, so these numbers should be interpreted as rough estimates.

-Google obtained only 16 correct results on average – that’s because Google is doing a keyword matching algorithm that is pretty bad for complex queries.
-In contrast, Websets (low compute) gets 66 correct results on average, because we leverage a more powerful algorithm.
+Google obtained only 16 correct results on average.
+That’s because Google is doing a keyword matching algorithm that is pretty bad for complex queries.
+Deep research's precision is higher but struggles to find many results in the first place.
+In contrast, Websets (low compute) gets 66 correct results on average, because we leverage a more powerful search algorithm.
 And Websets (high compute) gets 320 correct results per query on average, because we leverage way more compute.

 Of course, we could run Websets with 10x even more compute, or 100x more, but we think 20 times better than Google is good enough for this eval :)